lturnerbio/TURNER_Scripting_Project/README.md

 All of the programs will be run on the Alabama Super Computer.

+Connecting to the supercomputer can be done using the following command, granted you have an accoutn set up:

+    $ ssh userID@dmc.asc.edu

 Queue, time limits, memory limits, and processing cores will be listed on this readme as I have used them.
 They will vary based on the size of your data.
 All scripts were run on DMC.